ShwetankVashishtha/AutoNG/README.md

 # Integration with CI/CD

-Please walk through corrosponding <a href="https://github.com/ShwetankVashishtha/qa-ind-fiction-jenkins-dsl-hub/blob/master/AutoNG.dsl">Jenkins DSL</a> written in Groovy to integrate continuous builds with pipeline for your end-to-end tests.
+Please walk through corresponding <a href="https://github.com/ShwetankVashishtha/DSLs/blob/main/jenkins_autong.dsl">Jenkins DSL</a> written in Groovy to integrate continuous builds with pipeline for your end-to-end tests.